goodwink/sxASCOM/Readme.txt

 There is a STABLE release available - please use that version if it meets your needs.

-This is the first release of the ICamera2/ASCOM 6 version of the sxASCOM driver.
+This is the second release of the ICamera2/ASCOM 6 version of the sxASCOM driver.
 In order to use this version of the driver you will have to upgrade your ASCOM platform to version 6.

-There has been a substancial reorganization of the driver, but there is not all that much new code, so while I'm sure there will be a few issues I don't expect too many problems (famous last words...)

 This version adds:
-    - iCamera2/ASCOM 6 support
+    - support for the 2012 SX cameras (674/694/Superstar)
-    - a configuration option for dumping camera data for offline analysis
+    - a bunch of quality enhancments for the lodestar
-    - a configuration option for using dumped camera data offline for analysis
+    - "fixed binning", which lets you set a bin mode from the configuration screen for software that doesn't support binning

 With the exception of the Bayer matrix informational features (which needs a firmware tweak from Starlight Xpress to fully implement) I belive this is